 How to Make Perfect Blackened Catfish

-Our new blackened catfish recipe is guaranteed to get your tastebuds dancing!
+Our Cajun blackened catfish recipe is guaranteed to get your tastebuds dancing!

 Healthier, better-tasting meals are easier than you think with help from Yummly!
 Try it free now.

-Article, recipe, and photographs by Marrekus and Krysten Wilkes of Cooks with Soul
+Blackened Catfish.
+Recipe and photographs by Marrekus and Krysten Wilkes of Cooks with Soul.

 Disclosure: Some of the links in this post are affiliate links, meaning if you follow the link and make a purchase, Yummly makes a commission.

 Growing up in the South, catfish was a staple in our food catalog.
 The fact that we could literally catch them in just about every single body of water that was near us, and the versatility of this fish, made it a go-to for us.
 Normally we had it deep-fried, which is crispy and amazing, but as I get older, I try to avoid cooking with all the oil you need for that style of cooking.

 This simple Blackened Catfish recipe combines my love for catfish with my love for Cajun cooking.
 The mild and flaky texture of the fish lets it take on whatever spices you throw at it — and in this case, the big flavors in Cajun seasonings really take the fish to the next level.
 The simplicity of the dish with only 5 main ingredients will make this weeknight recipe an instant hit with your family.

 Jump ahead to:

 Note: The Yummly Meal Planner is available to paid subscribers.